Slyyv17/Slyyv17/README.md

--  I’m Victor
--  I’m interested in ...
-Start-ups, SaaS, Big Tech companies...
--  Mastering ... a backend technologies
+👨‍💻 Welcome to Victor’s Space! 🚀💡

+I’m @Victor — an untypical dev who solves real problems with clean code, smart systems, and bold ideas.

+  👀 What I'm About

+I’m not just passionate about coding — I thrive on turning challenges into real-world solutions that make a meaningful impact.

+🌱 Current Focus

+Currently deepening my skills in microservices architecture, building scalable systems and mastering service-to-service communication.

--  Practice makes Improvement, One step at a time bruh!
+-  Practice makes Improvement, One step at a time...

-I have worked with MERN, PERN and also spring boot to create cool projects, also integrated docker for containerization.
-My cool projects are in my private repos
+💻 Tech Stack & Experience

+I’ve built projects using the MERN and PERN stacks, as well as Spring Boot for backend development.
+I’ve also integrated Docker for containerization to ensure smooth deployment.
+While many of my projects are in private repositories, they showcase real-world problem-solving and a passion for clean, scalable architecture.

 **Consistency || Obsession**